pal-robotics/dynamic_payload_analysis/doc/README.md

 - **Green** : the joint torque is close to zero or the minimum current torque
 - **Yellow** : the joint torque is close to the middle of the limits or the maximum current torque
 - **Red** : the joint torque is close to the maximum joint torque or the maximum current torque

+### Unified torque workspace tree

+Furthermore, if you want to visualize the more stressed configurations in terms of joint torques, you can select the namespace **unified_torque_workspace_tree_numbertree** in the topic **/workspace_area**.
+This will visualize the workspace area with colors gradient based on the sum of the joint torques for each configuration, so the more stressed configurations will be visualized with red points and the less stressed configurations will be visualized with green points.

 ## Displaying of allowed configurations
 The script allows you to visualize the allowed configurations of the robot arms in the workspace area.
 To select one of the allowed configurations, you can choose the configuration from the sub-menu of the **Compute workspace** button, as shown below: